AnthonySarmiento1/SOCDefenseLab/README.md

 <img src="https://imgur.com/lHwq2DD.png"/>

 <p align="center">
-I then wrote a custom Detection & Response rule to Alert for when LSASS is accsessed,and send a report.
+I then wrote a custom Detection & Response rule to Alert when LSASS is accessed, and send a report.

 </p>
 Detect: